atrsoftgmbh/atrshmlog/doc/adjustmodule.markdown

 and the macro is ATRSHMLOGBUFFERS_PRE_LAST().
 This is a must - not a nice - or you will have funny nights with debugging strange behavior.
+To make things easy there is now a helper to make a proposal file form the actual setting in the internal header.
+If you are ok with the proposal you simply copy it to the original file.
+The script is atrshmloggenbuffers.

 ###atrshmlog_buffer_strategy
 Be sure you know what you do.
 You can set another strategy here.